kosniaz/today_i_learned/README.md

 ## ubuntu freezing for 10-20 seconds

 So for some time, now and then, I had this weird issue.
-My work linuxbox would not respond to anything, apart from mouse movement (click didn't change a thing).
+Out of the blue, my work linuxbox would not respond to anything for 10-20 seconds, apart from mouse movement (even tho clicking didn't change a thing).
 My first impression was that it was a memory or disk thing.
-But today I checkd that memory usage and hard disk capacity were OK (as I was about 10 minutes into running it).
+Today it happened again.
+I saw that memory usage and hard disk capacity were OK (I was just 5 minutes after booting).
 At first I thought it was a firefox thing, as it happend when I was running firefox.
+Switchd to chrome then.
+Then it happened agian.

-Then I learned that I could possibly reclaim control of the system by hitting alt and sysrq (print screen) + r.
-But that didn't work either.
-Surprisingly alt-ctrl-F1 worked well: I could logout and login to my user again, but all my GUI was still frozen even after that.
+At that point I searched a bit more, even though that meant losing precious time.
+I learned that in such cases, I can possibly reclaim control of the system by hitting alt and sysrq (print screen) + r.
+Tried, but that didn't work.
+Surprisingly alt-ctrl-F1 worked: I could logout and login to my user again, but all my GUI was still frozen even after that.
 What was the issue?
-I checked dmesg, nothing really interesting here.
+I checked dmesg, nothing really interesting there.
 Just a silly error a number of times:
 ```
 $ dmesg
 ...
 usb_set_interface failed (-110)
+usb_set_interface failed (-110)
+usb_set_interface failed (-110)
 ...
 ```

-When I googled it I found this weird result: [E-MU 0202 USB - freezes kernel / USB subsystem - kernel 4.15.15](https://bbs.archlinux.org/viewtopic.php?id=236356) I checked my usb ports, and removed that weird webcam I had (unsuccessfully) tried to used some days ago.
+When I googled it I found this weird result: [E-MU 0202 USB - freezes kernel / USB subsystem - kernel 4.15.15](https://bbs.archlinux.org/viewtopic.php?id=236356).
+Could this be it!?
+I checked my usb ports, and removed that weird webcam I had (unsuccessfully) tried to used some days ago.
 ```
 It was the webcam
 ```